 Assess.
 Understand.
 Establish.

-There are eight proven, predictive risk factors on the Hendrich II Fall Risk Model.
-Each risk factor has an assigned risk weight based upon the study findings.
-If the person scores “yes” on a risk factor, the corresponding number of points are added to the person’s score in the box to the far right.
-If a person’s risk factor score totals 5 or more, the person is at high risk for a fall and requires interventions to address their modifiable risk factors.
+The patient scoring guide includes eight proven, predictive fall risk factors on the Hendrich II Fall Risk Model® (HIIFRM).
+Each fall risk factor has an assigned risk weight based upon the study findings.
+If the person scores “yes” on a risk factor, the corresponding number of points are added to the person’s fall risk score in the box to the far right.
+If a person’s fall risk score totals 5 or more, the person is at high risk for falls, and requires fall prevention interventions to address their modifiable risk factors.

 Assess the risk factors